 The election process is to be set out in By-Laws and again should be the process which the Branch considers is best for it.

-Elections shall be conducted by secret ballot and otherwise by such means as is prescribed by the Board.
+Elections shall be conducted by secret ballot and otherwise by such means as is determined by the Board.
+Elections may be conducted prior to the AGM with the election results being declared at the AGM.

 Term of Office of Directors

-President, Secretary and Treasurer

-The President, Secretary, Treasurer and Directors shall be elected by the Members from amongst nominations submitted as set out in clause 30.1 for terms of 2 years, which shall commence from the conclusion of the Annual General Meeting at which the election occurred until the conclusion of the second Annual General Meeting following.
+Directors shall be elected by the Members from amongst nominations submitted as set out in clause 30.1 for terms of 2 years, which shall commence from the conclusion of the AGM at which the election occurred until the conclusion of the second AGM following.

 The President and half of the Directors shall be elected in each year of even number.
 The Secretary, Treasurer and the other half of the Directors shall be elected in each year of odd number.

 Should any adjustment to the term of Directors elected under this Constitution be necessary to ensure rotational terms in accordance with the Constitution, this shall be determined by the Board, by lot.
 Elections to subsequent Boards shall then proceed in accordance with the procedures in these Rules with approximately half the elected Board members retiring each year.

+All Directors can only hold office for three (3) consecutive terms of two (2) years (for a total of six (6) consecutive years).
+A person who has served six (6) consecutive years as a Director and who becomes ineligible to continue to serve a further term becomes eligible again after the expiry of two (2) years from the end of his term.

 Under this template Directors’ terms are for 2 years with half the board rotating alternately odd and even years.
 You may choose to continue annual election if you desire.

 VACANCIES OF DIRECTORS